MicrosoftDocs/VBA-Docs/api/Outlook.OlStorageIdentifierType.md

 ## Remarks

 The message class of a [StorageItem object (Outlook)](Outlook.StorageItem.md) is not exposed as an explicit built-in property.
-You can access the message class property through the [PropertyAccessor object (Outlook)](Outlook.PropertyAccessor.md) that is provided by[StorageItem.PropertyAccessor property (Outlook)](Outlook.StorageItem.PropertyAccessor.md).
+You can access the message class property through the [PropertyAccessor object (Outlook)](Outlook.PropertyAccessor.md) that is provided by [StorageItem.PropertyAccessor property (Outlook)](Outlook.StorageItem.PropertyAccessor.md).

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]